COUCHBASE, INC. LICENSE AGREEMENT

 THE SOFTWARE, DOCUMENTATION AND ANY PROFESSIONAL SERVICES PROVIDED HEREUNDER ARE PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND INCLUDING THAT THE SOFTWARE, DOCUMENTATION OR PROFESSIONAL SERVICES PROVIDED HEREUNDER WILL MEET CUSTOMER’S REQUIREMENTS, OPERATE IN THE COMBINATIONS CUSTOMER MAY SELECT FOR USE, WILL BE ERROR-FREE OR UNINTERRUPTED, OR THAT ALL SOFTWARE ERRORS OR DEFECTS WILL BE CORRECTED.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, COUCHBASE, ANY OF ITS AFFILIATES OR LICENSORS (COLLECTIVELY, THE “COUCHBASE PARTIES”) HEREBY DISCLAIM ALL WARRANTIES, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, TITLE, AND ANY WARRANTIES ARISING OUT OF COURSE OF DEALING, USAGE OR TRADE.
 THE COUCHBASE PARTIES DO NOT WARRANT THAT THE SOFTWARE IS DESIGNED, MANUFACTURED, OR INTENDED FOR USE IN HAZARDOUS ENVIRONMENTS REQUIRING FAIL-SAFE PERFORMANCE WHERE THE FAILURE OF THE PRODUCT COULD LEAD TO DEATH, PERSONAL INJURY, OR SIGNIFICANT PHYSICAL OR ENVIRONMENTAL DAMAGE.

 11.1 Couchbase Indemnification.
-Subject to the terms of this Section 11, Couchbase will indemnify and defend Customer from and against any damages finally awarded against Customer resulting from any third-party claims that the non-open source software components of the Software, Documentation or Professional Services infringe any valid, enforceable United States patent, United States copyright, or United States trademark; provided that: (a) Customer promptly notifies Couchbase of the claim; (b) Customer gives Couchbase all necessary information regarding the claim and reasonably cooperates with Couchbase; (c) Customer allows Couchbase exclusive control of the defense and all related settlement negotiations; (d) Customer does not admit fault or liability with respect to this Agreement, any Order, Customers actions or those of Couchbase; and (e) Customer agrees any damage award does not include any Fees owed to Couchbase.
+Subject to the terms of this Section 11, Couchbase will indemnify and defend Customer from and against any damages finally awarded against Customer resulting from any third-party claims that the non-open source software components of the Software, Documentation or Professional Services infringe any valid, enforceable United States patent, United States copyright, or United States trademark; provided that: (a) Customer promptly notifies Couchbase of the claim; (b) Customer gives Couchbase all necessary information regarding the claim and reasonably cooperates with Couchbase; (c) Customer allows Couchbase exclusive control of the defense and all related settlement negotiations; and (d) Customer does not admit fault or liability with respect to this Agreement, any Order, Customer’s actions or those of Couchbase.

 11.2 Enjoinment.
 Without limiting the forgoing, and notwithstanding anything to the contrary in this Agreement, if use of the Software is enjoined, or Couchbase determines that such use may be enjoined, Couchbase will, at its sole option and expense, (i) procure for Customer the right to continue using the affected Software; (ii) replace or modify the affected Software such that it does not infringe; or (iii) if either option (i) or (ii) is not commercially feasible in Couchbase’s reasonable opinion, as applicable, terminate the affected portions of an Order and refund Customer any prepaid but unused Fees for the affected Software.

 11.3 Customer Indemnification.
-Customer will indemnify and defend the Couchbase Parties from and against any damages awarded against Couchbase in connection with any third-party claim arising out of (a) Customer’s use, operation or combination of the Software, including Customer’s data or content, that infringes any United States patent, United States copyright or United States trademark; (b) use of, or inability to use the Software by Customer, or any third party that receives or obtains access to or relies on the Software or any component thereof from or through (directly or indirectly) Customer; and (c) any breach by Customer of any provisions of this Agreement, provided that: (i) Couchbase promptly notifies Customer of the claim; (ii) Couchbase gives Customer all necessary information regarding the claim and reasonably cooperates with Customer; (iii) Couchbase allows Customer exclusive control of the defense and all related settlement negotiations; (iv) Couchbase does not admit fault or liability with respect to this Agreement, any Order, Couchbase’s actions or those of Customer; and (v) Couchbase agrees any damage award does not include any Fees paid to Couchbase.
+Customer will indemnify and defend the Couchbase Parties from and against any damages awarded against Couchbase in connection with any third-party claim arising out of (a) Customer’s use, operation or combination of the Software, including Customer’s data or content, that infringes any United States patent, United States copyright or United States trademark; (b) use of, or inability to use the Software by Customer, or any third party that receives or obtains access to or relies on the Software or any component thereof from or through (directly or indirectly) Customer; and (c) any breach by Customer of any provisions of this Agreement, provided that: (i) Couchbase promptly notifies Customer of the claim; (ii) Couchbase gives Customer all necessary information regarding the claim and reasonably cooperates with Customer; (iii) Couchbase allows Customer exclusive control of the defense and all related settlement negotiations; and (iv) Couchbase does not admit fault or liability with respect to this Agreement, any Order, Couchbase’s actions or those of Customer.

 11.4 Exclusions.
 Couchbase will have no liability or obligation to indemnify under Section 11.1 for any infringement claim arising out of (i) modifications made by a party other than Couchbase, to the extent a claim would not have occurred but for such modifications, (ii) the use of any non-current version of the Software provided that Couchbase has given reasonable written notice to Customer to migrate to the then-current version of the Software (unless the infringing portion is also in the then-current, unaltered release), (iii) the use, operation or combination of the Software with non-Couchbase programs, data, or equipment to the extent such infringement would have been avoided but for such use, operation or combination, (iv) any open source software components, (v) use in violation of this Agreement or in non-compliance with the applicable Documentation, (vi) Customer’s continuation of its allegedly infringing activity after being notified thereof or after being provided a replacement or modification by Couchbase that would have avoided the alleged infringement; or (vii) Couchbase’s compliance with any materials, designs, specifications or instructions provided by Customer.
 The Couchbase indemnification obligations will also not apply to any claim to the extent it arises from any matter for which Customer is obligated to indemnify Couchbase pursuant to Section 11.3.